deFarro/browser_rpg/README.md

 Possible encounters:
 1. Enemies - to fight.
-2. Conteiners - to pick a lock and gather items.
+2. Containers - to pick a lock and gather items.
 3. NPC - to talk to them and to ask help.

 Game is limited to 20 levels.